 DON’T DO IT!
 Instead, just A) let the accusations flow, B) don’t contradict your client, C) make ‘affirmative listening sounds’ and then…

 Judo step #1- After the customer has ‘dumped’ on you THANK THEM for letting you know about their concern.
 After all, aren’t you grateful that they are dumping on you instead of complaining to their neighbors/ their adjuster or worst of all on the Internet!
 If so, sincerely thank your customer for sharing their concerns!

 Judo step #2- APOLOGIZE for the disruption in their lives.
 Note that you are not automatically accepting guilt here.
 (Yet!)
 Instead you are truly sorry that they had to call you.
 (As I’m sure you are!)

 NOTE: By first THANKING an angry client and then APOLOGIZING you have literally ‘knocked the wind out of them’ emotionally.
 So now…

-Step #3- REASSURE your customer by saying, “I’m going to do everything possible to resolve your concern.”
-(You are, aren’t you?
+Judo step #3- REASSURE your customer by saying, “I’m going to do everything possible to resolve your concern.”
+You are “going to do everything possible”, aren’t you?
 Then why not tell them?